timescale/docs/install/installation-macos.md

 ## Uninstalling TimescaleDB

-You can uninstall TimescaleDB installed using Homebrew or MacPorts without having to uninstall PostgreSQL.
+If you installed TimescaleDB with Homebrew or MacPorts, you can uninstall it without having to uninstall PostgreSQL.

 <procedure>